By: William C. “Bubba” Head, Criminal Defense Attorney and ABA Board-Certified DUI Attorney

 Georgia State troopers also establish DUI checkpoints.
-Usually six (or more) vehicles are deployed to a safety checkpoint or sobriety checkpoint around midnight when the traffic volume subsides.
+Usually, six (or more) vehicles are deployed to a safety checkpoint or sobriety checkpoint around midnight when the traffic volume subsides.
 Multiple vehicles are needed for sufficient visibility and manpower to handle the DUI roadblock traffic.
 One car stays ready to give chase to any motorist who (by making an illegal traffic maneuver) tries to dodge the DUI checkpoint location.

 Patrols assigned to complete DUI checkpoints and check a driver’s BAC level are deployed to the feeder roads between the major north-south highways.
 These feeder roads include Peachtree Road, Piedmont Road, and Roswell Road in Atlanta’s Buckhead area, going east or west toward I-75, I-85, or Georgia 400.
-Placement of the checkpoints is intentional.
+The placement of the checkpoints is intentional.
 The drunk driver will not see the Nighthawks’ sobriety checkpoint, so they will have no alternative route to avoid the roadblock.

 These GSP specialized drunk driving enforcement units, with only about three dozen troopers and supervisors, made over 15% of all DUI arrests in Georgia last year by concentrating its drunken driving enforcement efforts on areas with a high concentration of restaurants and bars.
 Georgia’s additional 70,000 troopers arrested the other 85% of DUI perpetrators.